 Paul H. Colloton, OSFS, D.Min. is a member of the Oblates of St. Francis de Sales, Wilmington-Philadelphia Province and an Associate of the Dominican Sisters of Peace.
-Paul is the Priest Chaplain and Director of Campus Ministry for Ohio Dominican University in Columbus, OH.
+Paul is the Superior for De Sales Centre Oblate Residence in Childs, MD.
 He served as the Director of Continuing Education for NPM for a little over thirteen years.
 Paul holds a D.Min. with a concentration in Word and Worship from Catholic Theological Union, Chicago.
 He has over 40 years experience in pastoral ministry as preacher, presider, liturgist, musician, educator, spiritual director, workshop presenter, retreat director, and author.

 Rory Cooney is the director of liturgy and music at St. Anne Catholic Community in Barrington, Illinois.
 Previously, he served as director of liturgy and music at St. Jerome Catholic Community in Phoenix, Arizona, for eleven years.
 A composer with twenty recorded collections of liturgical music published by Oregon Catholic Press, World Library Publications, and GIA Publications, he has given workshops around the country with Gary Daigle and Theresa Donohoo on musical liturgy.
 For twenty-five years he was a member of teams presenting various institutes of the North American Forum on the Catechumenate on initiation rites and reconciliation in the Church.
 Rory also has published articles in Modern Liturgy, Today’s Parish, AIM, and Pastoral Music on practical and pastoral aspects of musical liturgy.
 He is also the author of a book of Lenten reflections, Change Our Hearts, and contributed to The Heart of Our Music, an essay collection by the Liturgical Composers Forum, edited by John Foley S.J.
 His songs are anthologized in most Catholic hymnals and missalettes.
 “Mass of St. Aidan,” part of the World Library collection Christ the Icon, won the 2006 UCMVA Unity award for Best Liturgical Song.
 He was the recipient of the Pastoral Musician of the Year award from the National Association of Pastoral Musicians at the 2014 convention in St. Louis.